 Dr Matt Wright.

-Matt is the Clinical Lead at Synergia.
+Matt is a Principal Clinical Lead at Synergia.
 He is a practicing doctor at Middlemore Emergency Department with 10 years’ experience in acute primary care.
 He is based in our Auckland office.

 As well as his medical degree, fellowship in Urgent Care and paediatric diploma, Matt has an MBA from Cambridge University.
 His areas of interest are system quality Improvement and outcomes tracking, and he understands the importance of striving for both of these in any new or existing health initiative.
 He has become adept at data collection, aggregation and clinical interpretation, and supports Synergia by providing clinically meaningful analysis in many projects, often collaboratively through dashboard visualisations.